MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-post-payments-refunds.md

 ---
-title: Record Payments and Refunds in Receipt Journal
+title: Record Payments and Refunds in Payment Journal
-description: Read about how to record payments that you make to vendors, and refunds that you make to customers, on the Receipt Journal page.
+description: Read about how to record payments that you make to vendors, and refunds that you make to customers, on the Payment Journal page.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na